pclaypoole/Financial-Planning/README.md

 * For the Monte Carlo simulation, start out by running `100` simulations for one year of returns, and when you have the code worked out, run the simulation at `100–500` simulations for `30` years.

-* Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys in your GitHub repository.
+* Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys.

----

-### Submission

-1. Create a Jupyter Notebook containing your Personal Finance Planner Jupyter notebook.

-2. Submit your notebook to a new GitHub repository and create a `README.md` file.

-3. Submit the link to your GitHub project to Bootcampspot for grading.

----

-© 2020 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.